yanmkuang2/house-price-prediction-2025/README.md

 - R² (dollars): 0.40
 - MdAPE (dollars): 6.32%

-- The model performs the worst in the **High-end** (>$5M), where relative errors increase due to outliers and unique property features
+- The model performs the worst in the **high-end** (>$5M), where relative errors increase due to outliers and unique property features
 - R² (dollars): -2.41
 - MdAPE (dollars): 16.10%